grochowskia/cfm-vagrant/cfm-hitless-1/README.md

 ```

 ## BMS Multi-homing Configuration
-In order to use multihoming for BMS1 and BMS4, you will need to patch the BMS servers with the following files in the cfm-hitless-1/sample-configs directory.
-(Note that Vagrant doesn't seem to support bonding configuration from the Vagrantfile)
-- ifcfg-eth2
-- ifcfg-eth3
-- ifcfg-bond0

-Then do "sudo systemctl restart network" for them to take effect.

 Here are some useful commands for debugging on the Centos BMS:
 - cat /proc/net/bonding/bond0
 - ip address